NikitiusIvanov/pytorch-prod-example/README.md

-# Example of inference service pytorch model that deployed on google-cloud-run
+# Example of inference service for an pytorch model

 In this project we use: